data-forge-notebook/data-forge-notebook/README.md

 # editor-core

 The core repository for Data-Forge Notebook's editor.
-Reused in the Electron and Online builds.
+Reused in the Tauri and Electron.

-Data-Forge Notebook is being open sourced in this code repository in 2022.
+Data-Forge Notebook is being open sourced in this code repository in 2022/23.

 [Read more about the decision here](https://github.com/data-forge-notebook/wiki/wiki/Future-Plans)